adityasaky/tuf-taps/tap17.md

 such, we defer to that document to describe the specifics of signature generation and verification.

-The envelope's `payloadType` is `application/vnd.tuf+json` for all TUF roles.
+The envelope's `payloadType` is `application/vnd.tuf+EXT` for all TUF roles, where `EXT` indicates the extension based on the metaformat.
+For example, TUF's reference implementation uses JSON by default, and would therefore use `application/vnd.tuf+json`.
 This means that the payload is expected to be a JSON file with a `_type` field identifying the specific role.

 The envelope's `payload` is the JSON serialization of the message, equivalent to the `signed` object in the current format.

 ## Pseudocode

-Implementations should process the authentication layer as follows:
+The reference implementation should process the authentication layer as follows:

 Inputs: